Ula Stöckl

 Ula Stöckl is a German feminist film maker and director, screenwriter and occasional actress.

 She believes passionately that there should be more women exerting their influence in the film business.
+She was born in Ulm and attended the Ulm School of Design.

 Life

 Provenance and early years

 Ula Stöckl was born in Ulm a few weeks before the (largely uncontested) incorporation of Austria into an enlarged Germany.
 Alfons Stöckl, her father, was a professional orchestral clarinettist.
 He was sent away to fight in the war, but survived.
-After the war the wages of the players in her father's orchestra were halved, and in order to support the family budget Ula's mother, born Katharina Kreis, took factory work in the textiles sector.
+After the war the wages of the players in her father's orchestra were halved, and to support the family budget Ula's mother, born Katharina Kreis, took factory work in the textiles sector.
 Katharina Stöckl-Kreis had grown up in an orphanage, looked after by nuns who had solicitously educated her in a formidable range of house-wifely skills, and brought a steely practicality to the challenges of raising a family on her own during the war years.
 But as her daughter later recalled, during the first four decades of her life she had not been well prepared for factory work: her fingers were almost always bandaged.
 Many of Ula's most vivid childhood memories relate to her family's experiences of the wartime bombing of Ulm, clutching one of her mother's hands while her younger sister clutched the other and night after night they watched the city burn.
 Their home and the surrounding area were destroyed on 17 December 1944: collateral damage included three dead siblings, but both her parents had survived.
 She never thought to ask whether they were paying any rent for the succession of little rooms in which they were accommodated over the next few months.
 Subsequent memories included the flu epidemic and starvation winter in 1946.
 The birth of another sister in 1948 meant that she was no longer her parents' only surviving child and represented some kind of a new beginning for the family.
 Stöckl quit school in 1954 and trained for secretarial work, which would remain her principal source of paid employment till 1963.
 In February 1958 she embarked on languages courses in Paris and London.
 Between 1961 and 1963 she worked as a trilingual executive secretary.
 Between May and August 1963 she worked as an editorial assistant with the publishers DM-Verlag at Sandweier (at that time still just outside Baden-Baden, into which the little town has subsequently been subsumed).